 The Technologist is responsible for the timely and accurate test analysis using moderately complex methods and/or instrumentation.
-The Technologist needs to be detail-oriented, show the ability to think and work independently because of the complexities of our methods.
+Reporting of results for patient samples is often interpretive in nature.
 He/She is also responsible for instrument maintenance/standardization, daily quality control and adherence to all laboratory policies.
-Exercises excellent judgement, utilizes problem-solving and interpersonal skills.
-Must be flexible, able to work in a team environment and strives to be an ICARE champion.

-Reports results of patient sample analysis using computer/instrument interface options and manual entry (10%).
+Reports results of patient sample analysis using computer/instrument interface options (15%)

 Punctuality and a good attendance record.

 Adherence to all University, Division and Department policies.

 Adherence to all laboratory safety procedures.

 Technologists report to the Technical Specialists and Supervisors.

 Generally works independently, seeking guidance from laboratory supervisors, Pathology residents and/or Faculty.

 BS in Medical Technology.